-(the same)
+(the see)

-This decision uses the section numbering of the Patent Act in force on December 12, 1988, whereas the Final Actions and the Applicant's responses use that in effect before that date.

-At the hearing Mr. Farfan discussed five figures purporting to show what he describes as "rolling to tension", a page headed "Overview of the Invention", and two pages entitled "List of Mistakes".
+This decision uses the section numbering of the Patent Act is force on December 12, 1988, whereas the Final Actions and the Applicant's responses $\frac{1}{2}$ describes as "rolling to tension", a page headed "Overview of the Invention", and two pages entitled "List of Mistakes".
 He argues this submission augments the information in the respective Petitions for Reissue in the applications and sets out the scope of claim coverage originally intended.
-Mr. Farfan refers to Part 5 of the 502,373 Petition for a description of the contribution of a United States attorney, James P. Ryther, in arriving at an appreciation of the kind of action and structure in rolling a tarp beneath a support member to obtain a "rolling to tension" of the tarp, in contradistinction to the limitations in Patent 1,131,273 of a plate canted outwardly and downwardly, and a wedging of the tarp.
+Mr. Farfan refers to Part 5 of the 502,373 Petition for a description of the contribution of a United States attorney, James P. Ryther, in arriving at an appreciation of the kind of action and structure in rolling a tarp beneath a support member to obtain a "rolling to tension"

+At the hearing $\operatorname{Mr.}$ Farfan discussed five figures purporting to show what of the tarp, in contradistinction to the limitations in Patent 1,131,273 of a plate canted outwardly and downwardly, and a wedging of the tarp.
 He points out Mr. Ryther developed the "rolling to tension" aspect from May 20 through August 1, 1982, a time period before Patent 1,131,273 issued September 7, 1982.